LCR-ADS-Lab/LxGrTagger-Documentation/docs/3_structural type3/2_Syntactic function2.md

 ## 3-2-3. *of* phrases as noun post-modifier
 1. Descriptions
-   - *of* phrases can modify nouns and express relationship between nouns, linked by *of.*
+   - *of* phrases modify nouns and articulate a variety of relationships between nouns, linked by *of*.
+These phrases follow the noun they modify, serving as a post-modifer.
+They can indicate relationships other than possession, such as part-whole, association, or classification.
    - The *of* phrase comes after the noun it relates to, therefore being considered a post-modifier.
 2. Tag
    - `of+gen+post+nmod` is tagged on the **of** of the *of* phrase.